EU unveils trade sanction plan to counter foreign coercion - NewsBreak

 EU unveils trade sanction plan to counter foreign coercion

-The European Union moved Wednesday to set up a system of quick-fire trade sanctions that it could impose on any foreign power, like China , that it accuses of trying to coerce the 27-country bloc for economic or political gain.
+BRUSSELS — (AP) — The European Union moved Wednesday to set up a system of quick-fire trade sanctions that it could impose on any foreign power, like China, that it accuses of trying to coerce the 27-country bloc for economic or political gain.

 The EU’s executive branch, the European Commission, manages trade with the outside world on behalf of member nations.
 It’s seeking their permission to react without needing the endorsement of all 27 when any person, company or country tries to strong-arm the bloc.
 It could face pushback from some EU countries against giving the commission too much power.